LaunchCodeEducation/linux/content/userspace-applications/walkthrough/curl/_index.md

 You will notice that the request page `google.com` has been moved.
 You can add the `-L` or `--location` option to redo the request on a new place.
 Try `curl -L google.com`
 {{% /notice %}}

+By default curl will automatically send a HTTP GET request.

 ## Activity

 - curl REST